-3.1 Methods
+A. Methods

-As has been discussed above, the neural network has to estimate the robot position also when slip and/or friction occur.
+As has been discussed above, the neural network has to estimate the robot position even if slip and/or friction occur.
 Since the coding of the present problem is but trivial, this section provides a detailed description of it.
 In order to avoid a combinatorial explosion, the robot is set at the origin of the coordinate system in every iteration.
 All other values, such as the target position and orientation, are relative to that point.